-We’re With the Army Now is somewhat inexplicably a rarity.
+We’re in the Army Now is somewhat inexplicably a rarity.
 It’s a Warner Bros. “training short” for the Army (during World War II) but in the public domain.
-It’s got no IMDb entry, no Google results outside a citation from Doug McClelland’s Eleanor Parker: Woman of a Thousand Faces book… yet it’s available on archive.org and YouTube.
+It’s got no IMDb entry, no Google results outside a citation from Doug McClelland’s Eleanor Parker: Woman of a Thousand Faces book (with the wrong title), yet it’s available on archive.org and YouTube.
 The book’s got a seemingly accurate cast list, so McClelland got his information from somewhere… but that somewhere hasn’t been digitized.
 Or isn’t available digitized anymore.

 Most of Army appears to be documentary stock footage.
 Some of the action-packed shots might be from a Warner Bros. movie, but a lot of it is definitely real-life stuff.
 The short’s all about the establishing of the Woman’s Army Corps (WAC) and women from all walks of life joining the service so the Army men can do the important thing, be cannon fodder.